 Produce reports through a map-centric web application

-Produce mileage and segment reports using Roadway Reporter, a map-centric web application powered by Roads and Highways for Server.
+Produce mileage and segment reports using Roadway Reporter, a map-centric web application powered by Roads and Highways Server.
 Roadway Reporter allows you to report the mile count of select attributes based on a summary field or a set of summary fields, or dynamically segment multiple linear event layers to produce a tabular report that consolidates the event data into one record set.